-A few months ago I shared a photo quote on social media that got a bunch of likes and comments…
+A while back, I shared a photo quote on social media that got a lot of likes and comments and it said...

-While I’m not sure of the original source, I know it resonated with so many because it’s true.
-I also know that it’s really tough to stop being hard on yourself when you’ve been doing it for a long time and those around you do it too.
+While I don't know the original source, I know it resonated with so many because it’s true.
+I also know that it’s tough to stop being hard on yourself when you’ve been doing it forever and those around you do it as well.

 Being easy on yourself may sound good, but it’s not always easy.

-Here’s how being hard on ourselves can get in the way of our professional growth along with some alternatives to help.
+Here are some of the ways that being hard on ourselves can interfere with our professional growth along with some positive alternatives that help.

 If something’s not going well in your work or you’re not getting the results you’d like, it makes sense to ask WHY…right?

-Well, that depends on where that WHY is coming from.
+Well, that depends on where the question is coming from.

 When you’re open and honest and taking responsibility in the success game, asking why becomes a place to explore, adjust and grow.